 The John Grisham film festival continues with “The Chamber”, the fifth screen adaptation of his writings in three years, an intelligently proficient movie that works more effectively as a family drama than a legal thriller.
-While lacking the surface glitz, attention-grabbing plot and mega-star power of previous Grisham-based films, James Foley’s pic boasts a brilliant turn from Gene Hackman as a death row inmate and a substantial performance from Chris O’Donnell as the idealistic lawyer who defends him.
+While lacking the surface glitz, attention-grabbing plot and mega-star power of previous Grisham-based films, James Foley’s pic still boasts a brilliant turn from Gene Hackman as a death row inmate and a substantial performance from Chris O’Donnell as the idealistic lawyer who defends him.
 “The Chamber” may not break the magic $ 100 million barrier, as did the recent “A Time to Kill” and most Grisham movies, and it opens Oct.
 11 against heavy competition, but it will certainly pull in many of the fans who have flocked to previous Grisham pics.